jncraton/computational-thinking-cpsc2020/lectures/20-file-writing.md

 ----

 - The `with` statement can be used with all [context manager types](https://docs.python.org/3/library/stdtypes.html#context-manager-types)
-- File handles are one use, but there are money others
+- File handles are one use, but there are many others
 - `with` always closes the file, even when exceptions are raised

 Exercise